yenthusiastic/Electronics_PCBprototype_LED-Blinker/README.md

 In this project I prototyped a LED Blinker PCB, or in essence, an Astable Multivibrator with 2 LEDs.

-I did most of the work at my internship company RF Frontend (Kamp-Lintfort), where I had the chance to do entirely or partly participate in every step of professional PCB prototyping procedure.
+I did most of the work at my internship company RF Frontend (Kamp-Lintfort), where I had the chance to do entirely or partly participate in every step of PCB prototyping procedure.
 ############
 <h2><a name="header1">Project Track</a></h2>
 [<ul> 1.
 Schematic design and simulation in QUCS</ul>](#header3)